swanpyaetun/swan_polyglot-microservices-application/swan_docs/swan_prerequisites.md

 Go to "Settings" -> Developer settings -> GitHub Apps.
 Select "swan-argocd-image-updater" GitHub App.
 Go to "Install App".
 Click "Install".
 Choose "Only select repositories", click "Select repositories", and select "swanpyaetun/swan_polyglot-microservices-application".
 Click "Install".

-Go to "Settings" -> Developer settings -> GitHub Apps.
-Select "swan-argocd-image-updater" GitHub App.
-Go to "General".
-You will see "githubAppID".

-Go to "Settings" -> Integrations -> Applications -> Installed GitHub Apps.
-Select "swan-argocd-image-updater" GitHub App by clicking "Configure".
-Look at the URL.
-The number behind https://github.com/settings/installations/ is "githubAppInstallationID".

-Go to "Settings" -> Developer settings -> GitHub Apps.
-Select "swan-argocd-image-updater" GitHub App.
-Go to "General" -> Private keys.
-Click "Generate a private key".
-The private key will be downloaded to your work station.

 ## 3. GitHub Actions

 ### 3.1.
 Create repository secret